Marie Syrkin: Biography

 Syrkin's first book, Your School, Your Children, published in 1944, was an influential study of the American school system, in which she argued that schools should actively foster democratic values.

 After the war, in 1947, she interviewed Jewish Holocaust survivors in displaced persons camps in Germany, on behalf of B'nai B'rith's Hillel program, to recruit candidates for scholarships to American universities.
 She traveled to Palestine around that time as well, and conducted interviews of Holocaust survivors there; these interviews became the basis of her book Blessed Is the Match (1947), which told the story of the Warsaw Ghetto Uprising and other acts of Jewish resistance against the Nazis.

 She became the editor-in-chief of Jewish Frontier in 1948, and continued to lead the journal for 25 years.

 In 1950 Syrkin was appointed associate professor of English literature at Brandeis University, two years after it was founded; she continued teaching there until 1966, when she retired as professor emerita.
 Among the courses she taught at Brandeis were courses on the literature of the Holocaust (possibly the earliest such university course), and American Jewish fiction.

+Syrkin was a long time friend of Golda Meir and was the first to write a biography of her.
+In 1955 she edited and partially wrote Arnold Toynbee and the Jews: A Symposium, a collection of articles that first appeared in Jewish Frontier, taking issue with Arnold J. Toynbee's antisemitic characterization of Jews representing a fossilized culture.
+It also featuring authors such as theologian Reinhold Niebuhr, biblical archeologist William F. Albright, diplomat Abba Eban, Mordecai Kaplan and Horace Kallen.